sveltejs/eslint-plugin-svelte3/README.md

 };
 ```

-This plugin needs to be able to `require('svelte/compiler')`.
+By default, this plugin needs to be able to `require('svelte/compiler')`.
 If ESLint, this plugin, and Svelte are all installed locally in your project, this should not be a problem.

 ## Interactions with other plugins